rohansinha16/pipelineCPU/README.md

 # pipelineCPU

-Implements a piplend CPU design with pipeline regster and data forwarding.
+Implements a piplend CPU design with pipeline registers and data forwarding.